 - Buildings straight-line allocation over the remainder useful life of the property as estimated by the valuer.
 Depreciation is calculated on the opening book value as additions over £50,000 are subject to revaluation in year.
-Additions in year below £50,000 and valuations in year depreciate from the start of the subsequent financial year. - Vehicles, plant and equipment Opening cost value and additions in year over straight line allocation as advised by a suitably qualified officer - Infrastructure Opening cost value and additions in year over straight line allocation as advised by a suitably qualified officer
+Additions in year and valuations in year depreciate from the start of the subsequent financial year. - Vehicles, plant and equipment opening cost value and additions in year over straight line allocation as advised by a suitably qualified officer - Infrastructure opening cost value and additions in year over straight line allocation as advised by a suitably qualified officer depreciation charged on assets and the depreciation that would have been chargeable based on their historical cost being transferred each year from the revaluation reserve to the capital adjustment account.

-Where an item of property, plant and equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.

-This is determined at the point of valuation and is estimated by the valuer.
+Where an item of property, plant and equipment asset has major components, the components are depreciated separately and this is determined at the point of valuation and is estimated by the valuer.

-Revaluation gains are also depreciated, with an amount equal to the difference between current value depreciation charged on assets and the depreciation that would have been chargeable based on their historical cost being transferred each year from the revaluation reserve to the capital adjustment account.
+Revaluation gains are also depreciated, with an amount equal to the difference between current value